 Yes, Delta Dental of South Carolina offers Delta Dental Individual and Family programs for South Carolina residents and their families.
 Delta Dental Individual and Family members will receive comprehensive coverage, the freedom to select their own dentist, quality dental care and affordable rates.
-Click here for more information or to enroll in these plans.
+Click here for more information on Delta Dental Individual and Family programs

 No, they are not required, but they are suggested.
-A predetermination will let you know what out-of-pocket expenses you will have before the dentist's services are rendered.
+A pre-treatment estimate will let you know what out-of-pocket expenses you will have before the dentist's services are rendered.

 How can I continue my dental coverage after I leave my job?

 Check with your Human Resources Department to see if you are eligible for COBRA benefits.
 There are various conditions that will determine COBRA eligibility.
 Your employer gives COBRA information (including eligibility and length of continuance) to us.